Should I Use Six Volt Deep Cycle Batteries as House Batteries in My RV?

 Join the Good Sam Club Today!
 Discounts, Tips, Tools & Much More!

 Most RV Experts and RVers agree that 2 six volt Deep Cycle Batteries hooked up in series will provide power for longer than 1 twelve volt Deep Cycle Battery.

-Depending on the size and use of the RV some RVers have 4 Six Volt Deep Cycle Batteries hooked in Series/Parallel (see picture at top of page), that will theoretically provide this low level power for twice as long as 2 six Volt Deep Cycle Batteries hooked up in series.
-This is especially important if you are going to be doing a lot of boondocking (camping where electricity is not available).
+Depending on the size and use of the RV, some RVers have 4 Six Volt Deep Cycle Batteries hooked in Series/Parallel (see picture at the top of the page), which will theoretically provide this low-level power for twice as long as 2 six Volt Deep Cycle Batteries hooked up in series.
+This is especially important if you will be doing a lot of boondocking (camping where electricity is not available).

 If your RV is equipped with a solar charger

 , it will also extend the length of time that this power will be available to you.
 If your 5th Wheel is equipped with a generator, you can also run the generator to refresh these batteries.Bottom Line: